 MCP's Approach

 MCP's Code Execution pattern addresses context window exhaustion.
-Instead of passing massive tool outputs through the LLM context, intermediate data remains isolated within a code execution environment.
-The LLM writes scripts to explore tool hierarchies, reading only specific definitions required for immediate tasks.
+Instead of passing massive tool outputs through the LLM context, intermediate data stays isolated within a code execution environment.
+The LLM writes scripts to explore tool hierarchies, reading only specific definitions needed for the task at hand.

-This architecture can reduce token consumption by 98.7% in complex workflows.
+This architecture can reduce token consumption by roughly 99% in complex workflows.
 A task that would require 150,000 tokens with traditional MCP methodology might consume only 2,000 tokens using Code Execution.

 A2A's Approach

-A2A manages context through the peer-to-peer exchange of information between agents.
+A2A manages context through peer-to-peer exchange between agents.
 Each agent maintains its own context, and communication protocols define how relevant context is shared when tasks are delegated or collaboration occurs.

 AGNTCY's Approach

 AGNTCY's comprehensive infrastructure includes context management as part of its governance framework.
-The agent directories and identity systems provide context about agent trustworthiness and capabilities, enabling informed decisions about which agents to engage for specific tasks.
+Agent directories and identity systems provide context about agent trustworthiness and capabilities, enabling informed decisions about which agents to engage for specific tasks.

 The Protocol Context Challenge